Purchasing Tips and Guidelines

 H. Competitive Bidding

-All competitive bids, for product and services of $500 or more, will be solicited by the Procurement Specialist.
-In addition, Financial Services reserves the right to obtain competitive quotations regardless of dollar value whenever, in its judgment, the quotations may best serve the interest of the University.
+All competitive bids, for product and services of $5,000 or more, will be solicited by the Purchasing Office.
+In addition, the Purchasing Office reserves the right to obtain competitive quotations regardless of dollar value whenever, in its judgment, the quotations may best serve the interest of the University.

-Financial Services welcomes suggested vendors on all requisitions, however the final selection is the responsibility of the Procurement Specialist.
+The Purchasing office welcomes suggested suppliers on all requisitions, however the final selection is the responsibility of the Purchasing Office.
 Factors evaluated prior to the selection will include price, product quality, delivery and past performance.
 It is extremely important that no commitments, expressed or implied, be made by faculty or staff to vendors.

 K. Sales Tax